jcioi/joi-contests-site/joi-sp-2023/index-en.md

 Japanese version is available [here](./index.html).

-**The 22th Japanese Olympiad in Informatics Spring Camp Online Contest** is the online contest of [The 22th Japanese Olympiad in Informatics Spring Camp](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html).
+**The 22th Japanese Olympiad in Informatics Spring Training Online Contest** is the online contest of [The 22th Japanese Olympiad in Informatics Spring Training](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html).
 The contest is open to everybody.

 The secries of the contests will be held in 4 days.
 The duration of each contest is 5 hours. **You can choose start time from the specified range freely.**